manuelyhvh/sql-server-samples/samples/features/sql-big-data-cluster/security/encryption-at-rest-external-key-provider/README.md

 # SQL Server BDC Encryption at Rest

-This folder contains the AppDeploy template application for integration with external key providers (such as HSMs, HashiCorp Vault, etc).
+This folder contains the AppDeploy template application for integration with external key providers (such as HSMs, HashiCorp Vault, Azure Key Vault, etc).

 The folder kms_plugin_app should be downloaded as a zip file for usage in respect of the instructions at [External Key Providers](https://docs.microsoft.com/sql/big-data-cluster/encryption-at-rest-external-provider).